American released from North Korean prison was "brutalized": family

 The father of the American college student unexpectedly released from a North Korean prison this week lashed out at a "pariah" regime that he says "brutalized and terrorized" his son for 17 months — denying him contact with the outside world and allowing his health to deteriorate so drastically.

-Fred Warmbier did not explicitly confirm reports that his son Otto Warmbier was in a coma, but said during a news conference in Ohio that he remains in a Cincinnati hospital in stable condition with a "severe neurological injury."
+Fred Warmbier did not explicitly confirm reports that his son Otto Warmbier was in a coma, but he noted during a news conference in Ohio that he remains in a Cincinnati hospital in stable condition with a severe neurological injury.

-Doctors treating Otto Warmbier at the University of Cincinnati Medical Center were expected to hold another news conference later Thursday to provide an update on his health.
+He also said he does not believe the North Koreans' explanation that his son's unknown medical condition was the result of botulism and a sleeping pill.

-Knowing that his 22-year-old son, a University of Virginia undergraduate, is back on American soil after being inexplicably detained in January 2016 is a relief to the anguished family, Fred Warmbier said.
-They had been forced to choose their words carefully during his imprisonment as they implored publicly for his release.
+Doctors treating Otto Warmbier at the University of Cincinnati Medical Center said later at a news conference that he is suffering from extensive brain damage but that no tests revealed any evidence of active botulism, a toxin that can cause nerve injury.

 Related: North Korea Releases Cincinnati Student, Parents Say He's in Coma